openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

         If the cohort group was not found (value is FALSE), no action is taken for students you assigned to that group in the .csv file.

     * - Students Added
-      - The number of students added to the cohort group as a result of the .csv upload.
+      - The number of students added to the cohort group during the row by row processing of the .csv file.
     * - Students Not Found
       - The number of students who could not be matched by either email address or username and who were therefore not added to the cohort group.